-For the year ended November 30, 2019, we reported a net loss of \$27.9 million (or \$0.21 basic and diluted loss per common share) compared to a net loss for the corresponding period in 2018 of \$21.8 million (or \$0.18 basic and diluted loss per common share) and a net loss of \$21.1 million for the corresponding period in 2017 (or \$0.20 basic and diluted loss per common share).
 The 2019 movement in net loss was primarily due to the increased size and magnitude of the field programs undertaken at our mineral properties.
 Adding to this variance in 2019 were incremental increases in general and administrative expenses, professional fees and stock-based compensation offset by a slight decrease in salaries.
-Additionally, there were losses recognized on both the sale of investments as well as investments designated as held for trading in both respective prior years that did not exist in the fiscal 2019 year.
+Additionally, there were losses recognized on both the sale of investments as well as investments designated as held for trading in the prior year that did not exist in the fiscal 2019 year.

-The increase in the net loss pertaining to 2019 relates to the size of the program undertaken at the UKMP.
 We executed a \$18.2 million program at the UKMP in 2019, with \$9.2 million on the Bornite Project funded by South32 under the Option Agreement, \$2 million on a new regional exploration program funded 50/50 by Trilogy and South 32 and \$7 million on the Arctic Project funded entirely by Trilogy.
-The 2019 field program consisted of 7,610 meters of exploration drilling at the Bornite Project.
-At the Arctic Project, we completed 10 holes for 2,422 meters of geotechnical drilling.
-The regional program included a VTEM and ZTEM helicopter airborne geophysical survey and 1,357 meters of exploration diamond drilling program completed at the Sunshine prospect for which there are no prior year comparatives.